blockchainsllc/in3-docs/docs/api-c.md

 #### IS_APPROX (n1,n2,err)

+Check if n1 & n2 are at max err apart Expects n1 & n2 to be integral types.

 ```c
 #define IS_APPROX (n1,n2,err) ((n1 > n2) ? ((n1 - n2) <= err) : ((n2 - n1) <= err))
 ```

 #### optimize_len (a,l)

+changes to pointer (a) and it length (l) to remove leading 0 bytes.

 ```c
 #define optimize_len (a,l) while (l > 1 && *a == 0) { \